Photo Source: Steven Depolo

 - Live Projects –You have the opportunity to make a real difference in the organisation

 Many companies and industries have differing entry-level management positions.
 The training can vary from company to company.
 Each company and industry has their own requirements.
 However, in general, they should all provide you with a number of diverse divisions or departments within a short time frame.
-This exposure drives your growth as the more experience you gain in different areas, the more holistic your development.
+This exposure drives your growth as the more experience you gain in different areas, the more holistic your development will be.
 So how do you decide on which company to work for?

 My advice is to try to get a role with a company that has a sincere “Promote From Within” policy.
-From my experience designing, developing and implementing management training programmes in numerous organisations, the most successful programmes are those that hire smart, talented university graduates and grow them in the system.
+From my experience in designing, developing and implementing management training programmes in numerous organisations, the most successful programmes are those that hire smart, talented university graduates and grow them in the system.
 They nurture, develop and push these young grads to success by internally promoting them to challenging roles and enabling them to navigate through the organisations.
-Companies who have a genuine management trainee programme generally have its senior leadership highly involved in the programme
+Companies who have a genuine management trainee programme generally have its senior leadership highly involved in the programme.

 Management training programmes can accelerate you but you need to do your part.
 Some of the things you can do to further accelerate your career are the following: